HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/2-html_forms.md

 # HTML Forms

 ## HTML Forms and Inputs
-There is one part of HTML markup that we haven't talked about yet, and that is HTMl Form.
+There is one part of HTML markup that we haven't talked about yet, and that is HTML Form.

 Put simply, forms are a collection of inputs that are used to take in information from a user.
 When submitted, that information is sent to a server and then the server analyzes the data and does something with it.